 These individuals, firms and organizations provide professional services critically necessary and intimately linked to achievement of the quality of care that our member facilities are dedicated to providing.
 Their support and participation in the association gives WHCA/WiCAL the means to identify and advance comprehensive approaches best suited to the individual and collective interests of its members, their employees and residents.

 It should also be noted WHCA/WiCAL’s proactive presence is not limited to Madison.
-The statewide association is comprised of 12 districts, the membership of which meet regularly to discuss their individual and collective concerns.
+WHCA members are divided into 12 districts and WiCAL members are divided into 5 regions, the membership of which meet regularly to discuss their individual and collective concerns.
 This organization on the district level assures that problems and concerns, be they individual, regional or statewide, can be readily identified and remedied.